 Services - Services include contracted services such as: security, vehicles, equipment and right-of-way maintenance, advertising, marketing, computing, communication, legal, governmental, and environmental services.
-Services increased by 15% (\$4,622) in 2013 compared to an a decrease of 11% (\$3,679) in 2012.
-The increase in 2013 is due to increased work on the commuter rail right-of-way maintenance, spending on the 511 traffic information system that became operational during 2013, advertising costs associated with the Irving 2 and Rowlett light rail openings in December 2012, and an increase in software licenses needed for the new radio communications program.
-The decrease in 2012 is related to the following items: commuter rail vehicle maintenance, right-of-way maintenance, facilities maintenance, and advertising expenses.
-Commuter rail vehicle maintenance expense was down in 2012 because overhaul of certain commuter rail cars was close to completion in 2012 compared to the level of work done during 2011.
-Right-of-way maintenance expenses decreased during 2012 because less work was performed on the commuter rail right-of-way during 2012 compared to 2011.
-Facilities maintenance expense decreased during 2012 because of the decrease in the amount spent on tunnel repair and replacement of trash cans at bus stops compared to 2011.
-Advertising decreased during 2012 because it did not include costs associated with opening promotions as it did in 2011.
+Services decreased by 3% (\$906) in 2014 compared to an increase of 15% (\$4,622) in 2013.
+The decrease in 2014 is due to less marketing and advertising costs in 2014 compared to the year before because there was only one light rail station opening in 2014 compared to two stations opened in 2013.
+The increase in 2013 was due to increased work on the commuter rail right-of-way maintenance, spending on the 511 traffic information system that became operational during 2013, advertising costs associated with the Irving II and Rowlett light rail openings in December 2012, and an increase in software licenses needed for the new radio communications program.

 Materials and supplies - Materials and supplies include the cost of fuel, parts and supplies used to operate and maintain vehicles, equipment, and facilities.
-Materials and supplies expenses increased 8% (4,104) in 2013 compared to a decrease of 4% (\$1,976) in 2012.
+Materials and supplies expenses decreased 17% (8,897) in 2014 compared to an increase of 8% (4,104) in 2013.
+The decrease in 2014 is due to less spending on bus parts and savings in fuel costs as a result of replacing the older bus fleet with new compressed natural gas (CNG) buses, and a decrease in allowance for obsolete parts.
 The increase in 2013 is mainly due to obsolete/surplus parts expense as a result of replacing the older bus fleet with new compressed natural gas (CNG) buses.
 Some of the spare parts maintained for the old buses could not be used on the new buses.
-The decrease in 2012 is due to decrease in spending on light rail parts as a result of delays in overhaul programs and decreased allowance for obsolete parts.

 Purchased transportation - Purchased transportation represents the costs of contracted transportation services such as commuter rail, paratransit, DART on-call, and shuttle services.
-Purchased transportation expenses decreased by 21% (\$11,924) in 2013 compared to a 4% (\$2,174) increase in 2012.
+Purchased transportation expenses increased by 7% (\$3,184) in 2014 compared to a 21% (\$11,924) decrease in 2013.
+The increase in 2014 is mainly due to modifications to the paratransit service contract that resulted in additional charges during 2014.
 The decrease in 2013 is due to changes in the paratransit service delivery program and service provider which resulted in cost savings during 2013.
-The increase in 2012 is due to increases in the hourly rate, fuel costs, and fixed monthly costs for paratransit service.

-Depreciation - Depreciation expenses increased by 24% (\$45,835) in 2013 compared to an 8% (\$13,756) increase in 2012.
-The increases in both 2013 and 2012 are due to new assets placed in service during both fiscal years.
-Depreciation expense for 2013 includes impairment losses of \$8,318 due to unexpected wear and obsolescence of the Dallas Central Business (CBD) light rail line segment rail and \$834 for a light rail vehicle that was detailed and damaged during 2013.
+Depreciation - Depreciation expenses decreased by 1% (\$2,304) in 2014 compared to a 24% (\$45,835) increase in 2013.
+Depreciation was lower in 2014 than 2013 because 2013 numbers included an accelerated depreciation for an impairment loss of \$8,318 due to the unexpected wear of the Central Business (CBD) light rail line segment rail.
+The increase in 2013 was also due to new assets placed in service and \$834 for a light rail vehicle that was derailed and damaged during 2013.

 Utilities - Utilities represent the cost of electricity, telecommunications, water, sewer, and natural gas.
-Utilities increased by 13% (\$2,447) in 2013 compared to an increase of 9% (\$1,452) in 2012.
-The increases in both 2013 and 2012 are due to an increase in electricity usage as a result of opening new light rail segments and operating facilities.
+Utilities decreased by 18% (\$3,795) in 2014 compared to an increase of 13% (\$2,447) in 2013.
+The decrease in 2014 is due to a new electricity contract with a lower rate compared to the previous year.
+The increase in 2013 was due to an increase in electricity usage as a result of opening new light rail segments and operating facilities.

 Taxes, leases, and other - Taxes, leases, and other includes fuel and lube taxes, equipment rentals, leases of operating and passenger facilities, training, travel, business meetings, membership dues, subscriptions, employee programs and allowance for uncollectible receivables.
-Taxes, leases, and other expenses decreased by 2% (\$128) in 2013 compared to a decrease of 0.1% (\$5) in 2012.
-The decreases in both 2013 and 2012 are due to leases terminated during both years.
+Taxes, leases, and other expenses decreased by 6% (\$359) in 2014 compared to a decrease of 2% (\$128) in 2013.
+The decrease in 2014 is due to less bad debt expense compared to last year.
+The decrease in 2013 was due to leases terminated during the year.